Set up recurring scanning

 value: /workspace/grype-cache

-The placeholder {image} is replaced by each one of the container images that are being scanned.
+The placeholder {image} is replaced by the container images that are being scanned.
 This is equivalent to the $(params.image) placeholder used in the ImageVulnerabilityScan.

 The placeholder {output} is replaced by an auto-generated path to store the results for the scanned image.
 This is equivalent to the $(params.scan-results-path) placeholder used in the ImageVulnerabilityScan.